 New HealthCheck App Streamlines Team Member Health Screenings

-On August 19, Duke Health introduced a new mobile app to streamline the daily health screening process for team members at all three of our hospitals.
+On August 19, 2020, Duke Health introduced a new mobile app to streamline the daily health screening process for team members at all three of our hospitals.
 Use of the app is optional, but it will provide our staff with quick and easy access to enter our clinical sites each day.
-The app was successfully piloted last month at Duke Regional Hospital and our ambulatory clinic sites will begin piloting it on August 19.

 The HealthCheck app allows team members to verify their health status by answering screening questions on their mobile devices before arriving to work.
 The app generates a "digital pass" that team members may show screeners when entering the facility.